-The foot is an intricate structure consisting of 26 bones all working together in synchrony with more than 25 muscles that pass through the foot.
+The foot is an intricate structure consisting of 26 bones, all working together in synchrony with more than 25 muscles that pass through the foot.
 When one component of that system is injured, it can create a chain reaction of pain and further injury.
-A lot can go wrong when you when you spend all day on your feet.
-With the physical demands of life downtown, NYC foot doctors see a wide variety of foot injuries every day.
-If you are experiencing pain in your feet and are not sure of the cause, visit a leading podiatrist in NYC, Dr. Sophia Solomon for diagnosis and treatment.

-Foot doctors in NYC see a wide range of ailments from bunions and hammer toes to fractures of the heel.
+Foot doctors in NYC see a wide range of ailments from bunions and hammertoes to ankle sprains and fractures.
 Some of the common conditions of the foot and ankle are:

 - Achilles Tendon